shadowmint/ue4-static-plugin/README.md

 There's a lot more information on this in http://stackoverflow.com/questions/16087451/where-is-the-best-place-to-put-the-ifdef-cplusplus-extern-c-endif and around on SO, but this is explicitly used in the files that import extern (TestPlugin.cpp, Foo.cpp) to make this requirement obvious.

+### Out of sync?

+Making updates to the static libraries and not seeing them reflected in the editor?

+The hot reload in UE4 is somewhat flakey at the moment.
+Your best bet is to force a manual rebuild; delete the files in Binaries/* and restart the editor.

+It should prompt you to rebuild the plugin and editor targets.